I'm Honey!

 1. Avoid Eating or Drinking Before Bed

 During this digestion process, you will have a hard time falling asleep.
 If you drink a lot of liquids before going to bed, you will have to get up eventually to use the bathroom.
 Also, it might cause bloating and you can easily spend a few hours trying to catch a perfect pose instead of falling easily into the sleep.
 This is why you need to establish a rule where you don’t eat or drink anything for a few hours before bedtime.
 Sticking to this rule can help you avoid problems with your sleep.
+Additionally, you should only go to bed when you are feeling sleepy, as this helps regulate your sleep patterns and improves sleep quality.

 Sometimes, having a small snack right before going to bed can be beneficial for those whose stomach acids don’t tolerate emptiness for a long time.
 In conclusion, the amount of food has to be limited and try to avoid it’s maximum whenever possible.